JuliaStellarDynamics/FiniteHilbertTransform.jl/README.md

 If you prefer interactive Jupyter notebooks, you will need to install `IJulia` following these [instructions](https://github.com/JuliaLang/IJulia.jl).

-The interactive introduction example is then given in `examples/test_AstroBasis.ipynb`.
+The interactive introduction example is then given in `examples/run_plasma.ipynb`.

+For those who prefer not to install julia locally, we also provide a Google colab version that may be run in the cloud.
+[See here](https://colab.research.google.com/drive/1p4lX5ot5-kKSnIo1XLFchsiOWGQUxEhR).

 ---
 ## Documentation and usage